 - Include the name(s) of the key personnel and contact information for each study site/ subaward site. - Indicate the number (and type, if applicable) of research subjects (animal or human) and/or human anatomical samples projected or required for each task and at each site.
-Refer to the General Application Instructions, Appendix 1, for additional information regarding regulatory requirements. - If applicable, indicate timelines required for regulatory approvals relevant to human subjects research such as IRB or IACUC, USAMRDC ORP HRPO or ACURO, and IND and IDE applications by the FDA or other government agency. - Attachment 6: Impact Statement (five-page limit): Upload as "Impact.pdf".
+Refer to the General Application Instructions, Appendix 1, for additional information regarding regulatory requirements. - If applicable, indicate timelines required for regulatory approvals relevant to human subjects research such as IRB and/or IACUC, USAMRDC HRPO and/or ACURO, and IND and IDE applications by the FDA or other government agency. - Attachment 6: Impact Statement (one-page limit): Upload as "Impact.pdf".

-An Impact Statement must be included for the overall program and for each individual project, and should:

-- Describe how the program or project addresses an FY22 PRMRP Topic Area and an FY22 PRMRP Strategic Goal.
-Explain how the proposed overall program or project will make important scientific advances, will promote greater understanding of the causes and progression of the relevant disease(s) or condition(s), and/or will promote the development of improvements in prevention, detection, diagnosis, treatment, or quality of life in the FY22 PRMRP Topic Area addressed.
-For projects with clinical trials, explain how the sample population represents the targeted patient population that might benefit from the proposed intervention and how the outcome(s) will ultimately be translated to patients. - Describe the short-term impact: Detail the anticipated outcome(s)/product(s) (knowledge and/or materiel) that will be directly attributed to the results of the proposed research and their impact(s) on the lives of relevant patient populations. - Describe the long-term impact: Explain the anticipated long-term gains from this research.
+Explain why the proposed research project is important and relevant to developing improvements in prevention, detection, diagnosis, treatment, or quality of life in the FY22 PRMRP Topic Area addressed.
+Describe how the project addresses one of the FY22 PRMRP Strategic Goals.
+Additionally, describe how the study will address a critical problem or question in the relevant Topic Area.

+- Describe the short-term impact: Detail the anticipated outcome/product (knowledge and/or materiel) that will be directly attributed to the results of the proposed research. - Describe the long-term impact: Explain the anticipated long-term gains from this research.
 Compare to the information known/products currently available, if applicable.
-Explain the long-range vision for how the research will impact the field of study and/or patient care for relevant patient populations. - Attachment 7: Relevance to Military Health Statement (one-page limit): Upload as "MilRel.pdf". - Describe how the proposed effort is responsive to the healthcare needs of military Service Members, Veterans, and/or beneficiaries.
-Provide information about the incidence and/or prevalence of the disease or condition to be studied in the general population as well as in military Service Members, Veterans, and/or beneficiaries.
+Explain the long-range vision for how the research will impact the field of study and/or patient care.

+• Attachment 7: Relevance to Military Health Statement (one-page limit): Upload as "MilRel.pdf".

+Describe how the proposed study is responsive to the healthcare needs of military Service Members, Veterans, and/or beneficiaries.
+Provide information about the incidence and/or prevalence of the disease or condition in the general population as well as in military Service Members, Veterans, and/or beneficiaries.
+If the planned use of the product is to support the Warfighter, explain how the product meets the needs and requirements for use in the deployed setting.

-- If active-duty military, military families, and/or Veteran population(s) or dataset(s) will be used in the proposed research project, describe the population(s)/dataset(s) and the appropriateness of the population(s)/dataset(s) for the proposed study.
-If a non-military population will be used for the proposed research project, explain how the population simulates the targeted population (i.e., military Service Members, Veterans, and/or beneficiaries). - If applicable, show how the proposed research project aligns with DOD and/or VA areas of research interest and/or patient care.
+If active-duty military, military families, and/or Veteran population(s) or datasets will be used in the proposed research project, describe the population(s)/dataset(s) and the appropriateness of the population(s)/dataset(s) for the proposed study.
+If a non-military population will be used for the proposed research project, explain how the population simulates the targeted population (i.e., military Service Members, Veterans, and/or beneficiaries).

+If applicable, show how the proposed research project aligns with DOD and/or VA areas of research interest.
 Provide a description of how the knowledge, information, products, or technologies gained from the research could be implemented in a dual-use capacity to benefit the civilian population and address a military need, as appropriate.